-The Latest: China warns punishment for protests is coming
+The Latest: Police say Hong Kong returning to normal

-HONG KONG (AP) - The Latest on the protests in Hong Kong (all times local):
+HONG KONG (AP) - The Latest on protests in Hong Kong (all times local):

 3 p.m.